ADK 46: Giant/Rocky Peak Ridge Traverse

 Keene Valley to New Russia, NY

 The background: I was headed back to the Adirondacks for a few days in mid-September, eager to hike a few more of the 46 High Peaks.
-I was excited to see Brittany and Lauren and spend the day with them on what was supposed to be a beautiful Wednesday – and it was!
+I was excited to see my hiking partners and spend the day with them on what was supposed to be a beautiful Wednesday – and it was!
 I had always envisioned I would complete Giant Mountain and Rocky Peak Ridge High Peaks as an out-and-back hike, but when the point-to-point traverse was mentioned, I was all in!

 Ridge Trail (which meets up with Roaring Brook) to Giant Mountain, continuing on the East Trail to Rocky Peak Ridge and Bald Peak, finishing in New Russia.